-Netanyahu tells UN that Israel must ‘finish job’ in Gaza
+As delegates walk out, Netanyahu tells UN Israel must ‘finish job’ in Gaza

 “Your disgraceful decision will encourage terrorism against Jews, and against innocent people everywhere.”

-Netanyahu delivered his speech to a sparse audience because many delegates left the General Assembly hall in protest as he made his way towards the stage.
+Netanyahu, who is facing an International Criminal Court arrest warrant for alleged war crimes in Gaza, delivered his speech to a sparse audience because many delegates left the General Assembly hall in protest as he made his way towards the stage.

+Thousands of people, meanwhile, took to the streets of New York to protest against Netanyahu’s presence in the city and denounce Israel’s war on the besieged Gaza Strip, where Israeli attacks have killed more than 65,000 people.

+“He is not welcome to New York City,” a representative of the Palestinian Youth Movement told Al Jazeera at the demonstration.

+“It is unconscionable that elected officials in the US and in New York City and nationally are rolling the red carpet for him”.

-The Israeli leader insisted that, despite the growing international pressure and condemnation of genocide, Israel “must finish the job” against Hamas in Gaza.
+During his speech, Netanyahu insisted that, despite the growing international pressure and condemnation of genocide, Israel “must finish the job” in Gaza following the Hamas-led attacks in October 2023 during which an estimated 1,139 people were killed.

 “Western leaders may have buckled under the pressure,” he said.
 “And I guarantee you one thing: Israel won’t.”

-Netanyahu’s speech was also broadcast into Gaza via loudspeakers mounted on Israel’s border with the territory, a fact he acknowledged in his speech, issuing a message directly to the Israeli captives held by Hamas in the territory.
+Netanyahu’s speech was also broadcast into Gaza via loudspeakers, a fact he acknowledged in his speech, issuing a message directly to the Israeli captives held in the territory.

 “We have not forgotten you, not even for a second,” he said.
 “The people of Israel are with you.
 We will not falter, and we will not rest until we bring all of you home.”

+Critics have said Netanyahu’s unwillingness to reach a ceasefire deal in Gaza has prevented the captives’ release, with many opponents, including members of the Israeli parliament, accusing the prime minister of prolonging the war for political purposes.

-He said that, thanks to an “unprecedented operation” by the Israeli military, his speech was also being transmitted to the cellphones of people in Gaza, including Hamas leadership.
+Netanyahu also claimed that, thanks to an “unprecedented operation” by the Israeli military, his speech was also being transmitted to the cellphones of people in Gaza, including Hamas leadership.

 He issued an ultimatum that they should lay down their weapons and release the captives, or they would die.